rnosov/redux-simpleform/README.md

 - `endpoint` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** RESTful API endpoint that is responsible for processing the form data. **Required**.
 - `formName` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** A name that would be used to distinguish the form from other forms in the Redux store.
 Defaults to "redux-form". **Optional**.
 - `onResponse` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)** Async function that is responsible for processing server response. **Optional**.
-- `onFormWillFetch` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)** Function that is called just before form will be uploaded.
+- `onFormWillFetch` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)** Function that is called just before form will be sent to the endpoint.
 It gets one argument (form data object) and must return transformed form data object. **Optional**.
 - `waitText` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Text displayed when form is being uploaded .
 Defaults to "Uploading form.
 Please wait ...". **Optional**.
 - `errorText` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Text displayed when form has encountered errors on upload.
 Defaults to "Houston, we have a problem!". **Optional**.
 - `successText` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Text displayed when form is uploaded without any issues.
 Defaults to "Your form has been submitted successfully". **Optional**.